andrewflbarnes/learn-java/README.md

 # equivalent to ./gradlew quarkus:build
 make quarkus
 # equivalent to ./gradlew quarkus:testNative -Dquarkus.package.type=native (requires graalvm)
+make quarkus-native-test
 ```

+For a list of all recipes use `make help`.

 More information on each project can be found in the corresponding readmes below